Human Spaceflights

 Flight

-Other prime objectives were on-orbit joint United States of America-Russian life sciences investigations aboard SPACELAB/MIR, logistical resupply of the MIR and recovery of US astronaut Norman E. Thagard.
+Other prime objectives were on-orbit joint United States of America-Russian life sciences investigations aboard SPACELAB/Mir, logistical resupply of the Mir and returning of US astronaut Norman Thagard.

 Secondary objectives included filming with the IMAX camera and the Shuttle Amateur Radio Experiment-II (SAREX-II) experiment.